DashboardCode/BsMultiSelect/README.md

 ````

+or (option 2) use `useCss=true` option and load the customized copy `BsMultiselect.css` or referencing `BsMultiselect.scss` in your css project.

 BsMultiSelect handles click events friendly to modals and popups.
-Important: `preventDefault`, `stopPropagation` were not used (for mouse events), but to simplify the identification of click event's target during the bubling I remove dom elments (intiated by the click on "x" button) using setTimeout(..,0);
+Important: `preventDefault`, `stopPropagation` were not used (for mouse events), but I remove dom elments (intiated by the click on "x" button) using setTimeout(..,0) - to simplify the identification of click event's target during the bubling;

 For keyboard events `preventDefault` was used to
     a) handle tab `9`  as autocompleate